nemu69/snow-crash/level04/Ressources/README.md

 # level04 solve

-For begin, when we get logged and trying to see if we got the file we can see we have one file ` level04.pl `
+To begin, when we get logged and trying to see if we got the file we can see we have one file ` level04.pl `

 ```
 $ ls